 Best For: The classic Apple Hill experience

-High Hill is probably Apple Hill’s most famous stop, and for good reason.
+High Hill Ranch is probably Apple Hill’s most famous stop, and for good reason.
 It has everything you’d expect from a classic fall farm experience: apple picking, fresh cider, a bustling farm market, and a craft fair featuring local artisans and handmade goods.
 Start your day here with a warm cider donut or a slice of their iconic apple pie—both essentials for setting the fall mood.
 The farm market is filled with seasonal goodies, from apple butter and jams to handcrafted decor, making it the perfect place to grab gifts and treats to bring home.

 Larsen Apple Barn